irmen/Pyro4/examples/messagebus/Readme.txt

 You can also run multiple subscribers at the same time, the published messages will be delivered to each subscriber.

+There are two kinds of subscribers:
+- one that automatically consumes the messages as soon as they arrive on the bus,
+- one that has a manual message processing loop

 The messagebus is a bit simplistic if you use the in-memory storage: it only keeps messages and subscribers in memory.
 If the message bus server